Petra & Wadi Rum by Bike

 Accommodation: Standard hotel – see accommodation section for more detail

-Day 5 : Cycle To Little Petra
+Day 5 : Cycle to Little Petra

 Meals Included: Breakfast